Pakistan bans large gatherings in capital ahead of Imran Khan's party rally - ExBulletin

 Pakistan bans large gatherings in capital ahead of Imran Khan's party rally

-ISLAMABAD — Pakistani authorities on Tuesday banned gatherings of five or more people in the capital ahead of a planned march by supporters of former Prime Minister Imran Khan, who has been held in prison for more than a year after being convicted in several cases.
+ISLAMABAD (AP) Pakistani authorities on Tuesday banned gatherings of five or more people in the capital ahead of a planned march by supporters of former Prime Minister Imran Khan, who has been held in prison for more than a year after being convicted in several business. .

 The two-month ban comes ahead of a rally planned for Sunday in Islamabad by Khan's party to pressure the government to release the jailed former leader.